-Staff has worked with the Implementation Committee over the past year, and their feedback has been instrumental in getting the draft ordinance to this point.
-Last year, the committee recommended a design document to offer guidance to landowners, developers, and decision makers to illustrate the conceptual vision for the district.
-Based on that input, staff has created the City West Design Guide to serve as a companion document to the Zoning Ordinance text, which is meant to further explain and visualize the design standards.
+Staff has worked with the Implementation Committee over the past year, and their feedback has been instrumental in getting to this point.
+Last year, the committee recommended a design document to offer guidance to landowners, developers, and decision makers to illustrate the preferred concept for the district.
+Based on that input staff has created the City West Design Guide to serve as a companion document to the Zoning Ordinance text, which is meant to further explain and visualize the design standards.
 It includes background information on the area, inspiration images from around Novi and other communities, and 3D models to visually show certain requirements or suggestions.
-The intent is that both documents would be used in conjunction to guide development within the district.
-Each 3D model shown in the Design Guide is conceptual only; actual projects would need to be based on specific on-the-ground information not currently available to staff.
+The intent is both documents would be used in conjunction to guide development within the district.

-Staff has also engaged with property owners and relevant stakeholders through mail notifications, in-person meetings with developers, tenants, and landowners, and by providing a feedback form on the City website.
+Staff has also engaged with property owners and relevant stakeholders through mail notifications, in-person meetings with developers, tenants, and land owners, and by providing a feedback form on the City website.
 In early November 2022, staff sent letters to property owners and current tenants with a link to a City web page with a feedback form in addition to access to the draft Ordinance text, draft Design Guide, and a map of the district.
 Emails were sent out to known developers that had expressed an interest in properties within the area in the last several years with the same information.
 Staff has met with property owners and tenants to answer questions, provide clarifications and receive feedback.

-All the responses from landowners within the district have showed positive support for the amendment to the Ordinance.
+All the responses have showed positive support for the amendment to the Ordinance.
 Some property owners were concerned over how the change would affect a current use that would become nonconforming, but that concern was eased after explaining how nonconforming uses or structures would be permitted to continue, and even expand in a limited capacity.
 Some current nonconforming uses would actually become more conforming under the proposed standards, such as restaurant uses in the I-1 district.